 They can work in smaller clinics, 24-hours emergency centers, private practices, nursing homes, veteran hospitals, and more.
 Anywhere you might be able to think of that needs blood drawn for patients on a regular basis (or even a part-time basis, for events, etc.) will always be looking for qualified phlebotomy technicians to work with them.
 Even if you only start out with a part-time position, things can quickly turn into full-time jobs if you show the right skills and dedication.

 Secondly, an internship can give you the right kind of experience for a specific location.
-If you happen to get an internship at a hospital, there’s a good chance that after an extended period of time, you could be hired there for an actual staff position.
+If you happen to get an internship at a hospital, there’s a good chance that after an extended period, you could be hired there for an actual staff position.

 Since phlebotomy itself is such a popular career field at the moment, finding a job shouldn’t be too hard to do.
 A quick online search for hospitals, clinics, etc. near you should give you a pretty good start once you’ve completed your training and phlebotomy certification.